 This varying texture will create an unfinished and flawed look.

-To avoid this, take the extra step to only repaint the repaired area of the wall first with a thin coat of paint.
+To avoid this problem, take the extra step to only repaint the repaired area of the wall first – with a thin coat of paint applied using a paintbrush.

 Doing so creates a seamless repair job and greatly improves the final product’s appearance by ensuring a more cohesive appearance as you finish the surface.

-Once the touch-up paint on the repaired area has had enough time to dry, you can now finish the job by painting the rest of the wall.
+Once the touch-up paint on the repaired area has had enough time to dry, you can now finish the job by painting the rest of the wall using a paint roller.

 If you only paint part of the wall, people will still be able to see the spackle spots in the room.